30 Best Case Studies to Read

-Drew Houston, CEO and Founder had the company iterate their product much more frequently in order to test what customers really wanted which allowed them to buid a service that almost seemed tailored…
+Drew Houston, CEO, and Founder had the company iterate their product much more frequently in order to test what customers really wanted which allowed them to build a service that almost seemed tailored.

-Grockit was founded in 2007 and now has a user bases spanning over 150 countries worldwide.
-The principle is to enable social learning specifically in preparation of tests for example, SATs.
+Grockit was founded in 2007 and now has a user base spanning over 150 countries worldwide.
+The principle is to enable social learning specifically in preparation of tests, for example, SATs.
 The key behind their success is another lean functioning principle.
 Agile development to quickly and continuously release new products that the consumer wants.
 This means they remain relevant and continuously offer value above and beyond.

 An interesting thing to look at when understanding Votizen is the pivots that David Binetti made to get the company to the point it is at now.
 It started off as a sort of social network of verified voters pivoting to something more official and in that way more specifically addressing a specific problem, allowing American voters to join the first social lobbying platform in American history.
 Votizen’s tools led to the first bill driven into the US Senate by social media alone.

 This case study highlights the importance of MVP, minimum viable products.
 Aardvark, a company subsequently acquired by Google, developed a social search engine.
 Aardvark tested its concept by very cleverly building a series of MVPs each designed in some way t to solve a particular customer problem.
 By doing this they were able to identify the problems that were important to their customers, and those that were not.
 Developing all these solutions into what became Aardvark in the 6th iteration.

 More Case Studies